“The Walk Home at Midnight” in Recoil, Shotgun Honey Presents, volume 4. (May 2020).

 One man, two women in 1950s any town USA.

-“The Maidservant’s Letter” in Alfred Hitchcock’s Mystery Magazine (Jan/Feb 2004).
 Paris, 1742.
-Vincent de l’Amour, professional letter-writer, and Radnor, royal police officer team up.
+Vincent de l’Amour, professional love letter-writer, and Radnor, royal police officer, partner to solve a mystery.

 My historical sources

-“Grave Doubts” in The Ghostbreakers: New Horrors anthology from Rage Machine, 2003.
+“Grave Doubts” in The Ghostbreakers: New Horrors anthology, Rage Machine, 2003.